flowjs/ng-flow/README.md

 ````

-How can i support older browsers?
+How can I support older browsers?
 ============
 Go to https://github.com/flowjs/fusty-flow.js
 and add to your config: